laanwj/etna_viv/README.md

 State map
 -----------

-Known render state and registers overview.
+Map of documentation for known render state and registers.
 Mapped in rules-ng-ng (envytools) format:

     rnndb/state.xml